 Tribal Health Workgroup.
 The quarterly Tribal and Urban Indian Health Directors workgroup was formed to address the need for a regular forum for formal consultation between tribes and state employees.
 The workgroup meets on a quarterly basis and is regularly attended by Tribal and Urban Indian Health Directors, Tribal Human Services Directors, and representatives from the Indian Health Service, the Minnesota Department of Health and DHS.
-The work group met virtually on November 18, 2021.
+The work group met February 24, 2022.
 Please see Attachment A for a copy of the meeting agenda.
-The next work group meeting is planned for February 2022.
+The next work group meeting is planned for May 27, 2022.